15-Ab/potd/README.md

+# Wishing you all a vibrant Holika Dahan!
+Let the sacred fire illuminate our hearts with joy and the triumph of good over evil. 🪔✨ #HolikaDahan\

 🚀 Enjoy exploring my solution and keep the coding spirit alive!
 Happy coding ! ✨

 ## Problem Of The Day Solutions